 Consider Your Budget and Base Salary Needs

-For many people, the low end of the salary range may be your most recent salary plus around 10%.
-Why bother changing jobs otherwise?
-But if you are out of a job and need to adjust your expectations, or are considering a move to a new career, you may need to consider more than what is acceptable in your industry.
+Many people set the low end of their salary range as their most recent pay plus around 10%.
+However, if you are out of a job and need to adjust your expectations, or are considering a move to a new career, you may need to consider more than what is acceptable in your industry.
 It’s also important to know what you can live with.

 If you have not done so, it helps to create a personal budget tracking all outgoing monthly fixed and variable expenses.
 What would your salary requirement be if you cut some of the variable costs?
 If offered your dream job, would this salary work for you?
 Remember, your employer may choose the lowest number within your range, so make sure it’s is reasonable for you.